This phenomenal truck has SOLD at auction.

 The Toyota SR5 Pickup* is a vehicle that has reached legendary status.
 It was never rare, nor fast, and when built it was an inexpensive and utilitarian tool.
 It is doubtful that magazines ogled over any stats on its release, and you can be certain no one stashed one away as a blue chip investment.
 Instead, its legend was built over time.
 Reliability, durability, ease of field repairs, and simple good looks slowly pulled the SR5 to the top of the automotive heap.
 Direct descendants of the SR5 are still made by Toyota today, known as the Tacoma.
 The shear breadth of popularity of this model is stunning: from farmers who were won over by its narrow track in plow fields, to outdoor enthusiasts and adrenaline junkies drawn to its off-road and gear hauling capability.
 Famously, the British show Top Gear once filmed a multitude of unbelievable stunts to try to break an SR5 (known in much of the world as a Hilux), and still failed.
 The video is worth a watch, and contributed to boosting the SR5 to mythical status.
 See the video here.

 This beautiful example, originally delivered in Canada, features the coveted round headlights of the early Toyota pickups.
-It is sold with a clean Montana title, and was fully restored from 2017 to 2018.
-This is your opportunity to own the Legend.
+It has a clean Montana title, and was fully restored from 2017 to 2018.
 Read more about this particular vehicle below.

 This example was restored from 2017 to 2018 by the prior owner, a Toyota enthusiast.
 There are 52,531 kilometers shown on the odometer, the total mileage is unknown.
 It shows beautifully in Metallic Red paint.
 Although not an original Toyota color, it just plain works on this pickup.
 Fresh paint is highlighted by period correct decals.
 The lift is achieved through re-arched springs, instead of a body lift, the latter being a common short-cut to fit larger tires.
 Pro Comp shocks were fitted at the time of restoration.